jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+--> refactor HSL color and put it into something that can be resued

 --> consider again a contrast based color picker label -- would allow color picker control to be 44 x 44

 --> maybe there are more performant ways of setting css vars so there's not so much potential for catestrophic reflow